creaturenex/HelpDesk/README.md

 I decided to use a multipage app design as it would handle the ticket models structure better.
 I used very basic auth with session and no additional users, to highlight public and protected endpoints.

+For this reason, I setup the archtecture to fetch individual ticket data from the backend per the routes setup in the back for both the show and edit components.
+The ticket data could have been passed as props to the relevant components but wanted to show the data fetching and have a more traditional MVC setup.

 ### Challenges

 Typing is a challenge when using external libraries, but was able to get it to work.